harishgouthamv/projecteuler/README.md

-# projecteuler
-Implementation of the Project Euler
+# Project Euler

+This project has been started to implement the problems listed in [Project Euler](https://projecteuler.net/archives).

+The implementation shall be in python and shall be unit tested.